Charlie's Tree House – Grades 4K to 5th

-For grades 4K to 5th, breakfast is served in the cafe at the start of the day.
-Students hang up backpacks and then go to their designated breakfast serving line in the "tree house" cafe to choose which items they would like to eat today.
-Students then take their meal to designated locations for consumption at the start of the school day may go out to the playground after breakfast.
+Breakfast is served in the cafe at the start of the day.
+Students place backpacks at a cafe table and then go to their designated breakfast serving line in the "tree house" cafe to choose which items they would like to eat.
+Students that finish breakfast before the start of the school day may go out to the playground after breakfast.

-For grades 9 to 12, breakfast will be available at the "food court" cafe each day between 1st and 2nd periods.
+Breakfast will be available between 1st and 2nd periods.
 A choice of one hot item and assorted grab-go choices are offered daily.
 Limit one hot item per student.
 Students are allowed to purchase extra entrees if funds are available in their meal accounts.
 Students may check their meal account balances on their infinite campus home page.
 Cashiers do not have access to meal account balances.
 Cashiers do not have access to meal account balances.

 Menu Subject to Change without Notice

-Milk served daily - lowfat or fat free white and fat free chocolate
+Milk served daily - lowfat or fat free white; lunch only fat free chocolate

 - K-5 between 550-650